All questions below are generally answered according to California law and are not intended as legal advice:

 - Another option for parties terminating their relationship is by settlement, which is where the parties in some form or another reach the terms of their separation by way of an agreement, merely having to submit the forms outlining their agreement to the Court for filing and execution.
 A settlement can be (1) less public since most of the parties’ issues are dealt with outside of court documents, (2) faster, (3) less costly, (4) can decrease conflict between the parties, (5) increase the parties’ control over their personal issues, and (6) it certainly can provide better communication between the parties in the long run.

 Under the umbrella of settlement are the following options:

-- Collaborative Law/Divorce: This is a fairly new way of obtaining a divorce in California wherein each party may hire an attorney to consult with and to represent their respective interests; however, the parties and their attorneys all sign an agreement that neither party’s attorney will appear in court on their behalf.
-In essence, everyone is committing to the settlement process from the beginning and after the initial procedural tasks are completed, the parties schedule four-way settlement conferences with their attorneys to assess their respective needs and issues and to collaboratively determine the best way for this family to separate.
+- Collaborative Law/Divorce: The collaborative process allows each spouse to hire a collaboratively trained attorney to consult with and to advocate their respective interests; however, the parties and their attorneys all sign an agreement that neither party’s collaborative attorney will appear in court on their behalf.
+The spouses and their collaborative attorneys all commit in writing to the settlement process from the beginning.
+After the initial procedural tasks are completed, the parties schedule settlement meetings with their collaborative team to assess their respective needs, issues and concerns and to collaboratively determine the best way for this family to separate.

 In the Collaborative Law model, there are also a team of professionals available to further assist the parties in this process, such as mental health coaches who meet with the parties individually and possibly in four-way conferences and/or with their attorneys to help coach the parties through the collaborative process by dealing with any emotional issues that arise, as they arise.